OPUSLab/3DSpinGlassWithPbits/README.md

 - `num_replicas`: Number of Trotter replicas to be used (only used in SQA.m)
 - `GammaX`: Magnitude of the transverse field (only used in SQA.m)
 - `betaAll`: Inverse temperature to number of replicas ratio (only used in SQA.m)

+## ⚙️ Plotting

+The repository also contains processed data and python codes to generate Figures 2, 3 and 4 of the main text.

 ## Contributing